RonLinu/ydownloader/README.md

 session identifier that are passed in the fragment identifier appended to the web page URL.

   Opening the web page directly without the correct fragment identifier will issue an error message.
-  A dummy fragment identifier will not work either becausethe fragment identifier is different each time
-  the WebSocket server is started.

 -------------------------------------
 INSTALLATION OF THE WEBSOCKET SERVER: